ki4jgt/Book-of-the-Damned/README.md

 The basic premise being: Since I haven't had the same life experiences as you, your copy of the book should never look exactly like mine.
 But open dialog allows us to discuss our points of view and take the views of others to our own books.

 I'd also like to encourage learning to play the game of Go.
 Not as an edict, but as a cultural foundation and mental cultivation for us, as a group.
-If you can master such a game, you can master anything life throws at you.

 Enjoy the philosophy!